We custom-built Joseph's bike in our shop.

 Our family has been given so much assistance from a variety of people and practitioners, this project was a small attempt to use my own expertise to give back.
 The biggest challenge for me during the design process was to temper that commonality, relinquish my preconceived notions of what this bike might be, and fall back on our process by listening to our user(s) and their specific needs.

-At Design Concepts, we are generously given the opportunity for community outreach on a regular basis.
+At Delve, we are generously given the opportunity for community outreach on a regular basis.
 We have repainted community centers, cleaned and prepped a public garden, created art installations for our local museum, and built a hand cycle for the University of Wisconsin’s Adaptive Sports program.
 The projects and programs vary greatly in required resources and time, but our design-led approach remains the same.

 As designers, we are practiced in the art of finding unmet needs.
 We do this by first building empathy.
 We hold back on what we think we know and immerse ourselves in the experiences of the user.
 This was true with Joseph’s bike.